-Alhamdulillaah I wrapped up this section a few days ago – 13 of the solutions are here (if you are curious enough); the other three need proofs and I wasn’t in the ‘mood’ for too much interval arithmetic.
-So what did I learn?
+Alhamdulillah, I wrapped up this section a few days ago.
+Thirteen of the solutions are here (if you are curious enough); the other three need proofs, and I wasn’t in the mood for too much interval arithmetic.
+So, what did I learn?

 1. More Scheme

-This chapter introduced the concept of cons, car and cdr for manipulating pairs which in turn can be used to create just about any data structure.
+This chapter introduced the concepts of cons, car, and cdr for manipulating pairs, which can, in turn, be used to create just about any data structure.

 - cons – means construct, allows you to build a pair from two arguments